 Barcelona’s beaches and coastline are just two of the many appeals that draw people to the city.
 Interestingly enough, the beaches didn’t exist until the reconstruction of the Maritime Front began in the 1980’s for the 1992 Olympic Games.
 Before the reconstruction and growth of tourism, Barceloneta was home to the city’s fishermen and working class locals.
-Today, the neighborhood’s narrow alleyways and tiny apartments remain as visible traces of the once traditional fishing village, while the area has grown as a tourist destination with some of the most famous beaches in Barcelona.
+Today, the neighbourhood’s narrow alleyways and tiny apartments remain as visible traces of the once traditional fishing village, while the area has grown as a tourist destination with some of the most famous beaches in Barcelona.

 Beaches in Barcelona